cpske/programming1/index.md

 <td align="center"> Nov 21<br/>Nov 28 </td>
 <td markdown="span">
 Project Development with
-weekly demo and review
+weekly review, possible demo
 </td>
 <td markdown="span">
-You must have code in Github and
-something to demonstrate each week.
+You must have code in Github and something to demonstrate each week.
-Ask TAs and instructor for help with
+Ask TAs and instructor for help!
-things you don't know.
 </td>
 </tr>